92berra/92berra/README.md

   ### 🙋🏻‍♀️ Career Focus

-  - Knowledgeable software engineer with a Bachelor’s and Master’s degree in Computer Science and Engineering for 6 years
+  - Knowledgeable software engineer with a Bachelor’s and Master’s degree in Computer Science and Engineering for 6years
-  - Communication expert with professional sales representative experience for 3 years
+  - Communication expert with professional sales representative experience for 3years

   <br/>